-- Changes in your eating habits, energy level, weight, or sleeping patterns.
+- You have changes in your eating habits, energy level, weight, or sleeping patterns.

-- Feel differently about yourself or your future.
+- You start to not care about yourself or your future.

 - People may have trouble getting along with you.